 (Photo courtesy Canada Beef Inc.)

-Klassen: Feeder cattle prices climbing
+Klassen: Feeder cattle prices lukewarm on mixed factors

 (Photo courtesy Canada Beef Inc.)